spialelo/hw-hello-rails/Part2.md

 that it exists.
 Since Movies are a model, the next step is therefore to create the ActiveRecord model that uses this table.
-That is as simple as creating a file `app/models/movie.rb` with these two lines:
+That is as simple as creating (and versioning!!) a file `app/models/movie.rb` with these two lines:

 ```ruby
 class Movie < ActiveRecord::Base